IndexCoreasmjit::CodeHolder

 The buffer cb must be managed by CodeHolder - otherwise the behavior of the function is undefined.

-Error CodeHolder::reserveBuffer(
+Error CodeHolder::reserve_buffer(

 size_t n